openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ## Indicator

-These are indicators computed for a specific OpenAIRE result.
+These are indicators computed for a specific OpenAIRE research product.

 Each Indicator object is composed of the following properties:

 ### bipIndicators
 _Type: [BipIndicator](#bipindicator) &bull; Cardinality: MANY_

-These impact-based indicators, provided by [BIP!](https://bip.imsi.athenarc.gr/), estimate the impact of a result.
+These impact-based indicators, provided by [BIP!](https://bip.imsi.athenarc.gr/), estimate the impact of a research product.

 For details about their calculation, please refer [here](/graph-production-workflow/indicators-ingestion/impact-indicators).